abdielbrilhante/foodscript/README.md

 };
 ```

-It should be a basic model-based reflex agent: it takes a (limited) perception of the current environment (what's in the cells around it, direction, etc.: check our the `reasoning.ts` file for the full object) and returns an action based on it and (optionally) the internal state (TypeScript should help here with the possible actions).
+It should be a basic model-based reflex agent: it takes a (limited) perception of the current environment (what's in the cells around it, direction, etc.; check out the `reasoning.ts` file for the full object) and returns an action (based on the perception and the - optional - internal state).
+TypeScript should help here with the possible actions.

 ## Basic rules